 Stranded CAT-5 is intended for short cables, often called patch cables, and solid-wire cable is intended for long cables, such as those used to distribute a local area network throughout a building.
 We would like to give you a link to the CAT-5 specification, but we cannot find a site at which the specification is available for free.

-Below is a graph showing how the returned analog signal becomes attenuated by the above cables as we increase the length of the cables.
-The graph shows the saturated image contrast we obtain from a BCAM instrument as we increase the cable length, and introduce repeaters.
+Below is a graph we obtained with the first version of our LWDAQ electronics.
+The graph shows how the returned analog signal becomes attenuated by the above cables as we increase the length of the cables.
+The graph shows the saturated image contrast we obtain from a Polar BCAM versus cable length, with and withough repeaters.
 The total cable length is the sum of the lengths of all the cables between the driver and the device.

 For lengths less than 100 m, we see the image contrast decreases as we expect from the voltage divider formed by the cable resistance (approximately 10 Ω per 100 m) and the terminating resistor in the driver (100 Ω).
 After that, the contrast begins to vary sharply with cable length.
 This sharp variation is an interaction between the driver's cable-length compensation system and the smoothing of signal transitions along the cables.
 The driver measures the time taken for an electrical signal to propagate to and from the device, a time we call the loop time, and uses the loop time to synchronize its digitization of returned analog signals with outgoing digital clocks.
 A 10-ns change in the loop time, which is the same as changing the total cable length by 1 m, can cause a significant change in the image contast.
 In addition to these rapid cyclic changes, we continue to see an underlying decrease in image contrast.
 At around 140 m without a repeater, the lasers stop flashing.
 The outgoing LVD signal has been attenuated beyond recognition by dispersion in the cable.
 When we add a repeater at 80 m or 130 m, we find that we can increase the total cable length to 200 m and 220 m respectively.
 Once again, failure is sudden, and takes place because the lasers on the BCAM stop flashing.